WHAT WE DO

 ANIMALS WE HELPED AND REHOMED

 On the island of Phuket, Thailand, people have been educated and they bring their dogs to sterilize themselves.
 In the last 15years more than 90.000 dogs have been neutered on the island.

 Sandra spent her last weeks happy after 13 years chained, Kazuma has been adopted at the age of 6 after having moved from kennel to kennel in South of Italy.
-Byron found home at the age of 12 and Life has been rescued from Live Experiments at the age of 8.
+Byron found home after 8 years closed in hunting cages and Life has been rescued from Live Experiments at the age of 8.